ACADEMIC

 Introduction

 Geography at Runnymede aims to nurture students’ curiosity and sense of wonder about places.
-It helps young people understand the complex and ever-changing world we live in, helping them to explore the links between the diverse range of societies, economies and environments.
+It helps young people understand the complex and ever-changing world we live in, helping them to explore the links between the diverse range of economies, societies and environments.
 It explores where places are, how places and landscapes are formed and how people and their environment interact.
 It encourages students to develop a geographical imagination that enables students to relate to other places and people, and to appreciate the cultures and perspectives of others.
 Geography encourages questioning, investigation and critical thinking about issues facing the world at present and in the future, encouraging students to become active and engaged citizens of our world.

 Content